 NMBVM Information Updates

-Click on the link to access the telephonic board meeting agenda.
+Click on the link to access the board meeting agenda.

 REDUCED FEE EXAMINATION

 In 2018, reduced fee DVM and RVT examinations will be administered on May 23, 2018 only.
 Examination will be administered at Veterinary Diagnostic Services, New Mexico Scientific Laboratories Building, 1101 Camino de Salud, N.E., Albuquerque, New Mexico 87102.

 - RVT – $85

 New Mexico DVM and RVT examinations are administered throughout the year in the Board office.
 Fees for DVM and RVT examinations on a date selected by the applicant are:

 2018 BOARD MEETING DATES

 The Board has set the 2018 regular meeting dates; venues will be determined at a later date.

 - January 19, 2018